-Currently, we are offering four graduate certificates in teacher leadership:
+Currently, we are offering the following graduate certificates in teacher leadership:

 The Teacher and Social and Emotional Learning certificate provides practicing teachers with requisite background knowledge, understanding and preparation so as to engage students in social and emotional learning.
 In order for teachers to enable students to become more aware and understanding of their own and others’ emotions, teachers need to understand their own emotions as well.
 The arena of social and emotional learning is a fairly new, growing and much needed public school curricular domain.
 During the last three decades, public schools have focused almost exclusively on cognitive academic outcomes.
 While some progress has been achieved, the consensus seems to be that a renewed emphasis on the whole student needs to be restored.
 At the same time, teachers’ professional work conditions have deteriorated.
 Teachers new to the field are leaving the profession at greater rates than in the past.
 Teacher “burnout” is a recognized and acknowledged public education phenomenon.
 This certificate will provide educators with resources and tools needed to center social emotional learning to support their teaching and student learning.
 Faculty include Dan Liston and Emily Gleason.